 About Glenn – Musician, Songwriter… Entertainer!

 Glenn hails originally from New Brunswick and now makes his home in Brampton, Ontario.
 In addition to his solo endeavours, he is also one/half of the Celtic and East Coast duo Brown Ale and one/third of the Celtic-Rock trio Celteclectic.
 Glenn is a multi-instrumentalist (guitar, harmonica, mandolin, accordion, bouzouki) who is the President and co-founder of the Brampton Folk Club, the 2009 Brampton Arts Person of the Year and a songwriter who was honoured with the 2011 OCFF Songs From the Heart Winner (Humour).
-He has toured his native province of New Brunswick twice and has just released his third solo CD, “Time to Kill”.
+He has toured his native province of New Brunswick twice and has just released his fourth solo CD, “Bayside” which chronicles his family’s 200 year history.

 Like many good songwriters, Glenn writes about things that are important to him in a way that people can easily relate to.
-In a way, the topics on “Time to Kill” continue along his favourite lighthearted self-deprecatory themes of Music (“We’re Here For the Song”, “Friday Night Open Mic”), Sports (“Warriors”, “Beer Leaguer”), Sex (“Makin’ Chili”) and Beer (“East Coast Girls Drink Beer”).
-While Glenn likes to keep his tongue planted firmly in cheek most of the time, there’s still plenty of serious Canadian pride in songs like “Hey Canada!”, “To Be In New Brunswick Once More”, and “Newfoundland 9-1-1”.
+Besides his native province of New Brunswick, Glenn likes to sing about family, friends, hugs, sports and Canada.
+While he likes to keep his tongue planted firmly in cheek most of the time, there’s still plenty of serious Canadian pride in songs like “Hey Canada!”, “To Be In New Brunswick Once More”, and “Newfoundland 9-1-1”.
+Most importantly, Glenn does a fun, high energy, well-balanced show that includes lots of opportunities for audience participation.

 Glenn plays primarily acoustic guitar, with some harmonica (and occasional kazoo) sprinkled in.
 His brother Keith plays various percussion instruments and adds backing vocals.
 In longer shows, Glenn will add accordion, mandolin or bouzouki for variety.